lemtzas-gaming/sw-shadowspace/011-races.md

 #### Racial Features

-* Armor (+4) - Exoskeleton
+* **Armor +4** - Exoskeleton
-* Cannot Speak - Insectoids speak through some combination of pheromones and clicking.
+* **Cannot Speak** - Insectoids speak through some combination of pheromones and clicking.
-* Natural Weaponry - Pincers, Mandibles, Claws, etc (Str+d6, AP 2)
+* **Natural Weaponry** - Pincers, Mandibles, Claws, etc (Str+d6, AP 2)
-* Outsider (Minor) - Everything they do is strange to non-insectoid cultures.
+* **Outsider (Minor)** - Everything they do is strange to non-insectoid cultures.

+### Gorgons

+"Gorgons", for lack of a more original name yet, are separated into two sub-races (choose one or leave as is):

+The genetically altered "Glyxens".
+They are humanoid in appearance, except for the hair-like appendages from their cold-blooded origins.
+These creatures vary in appearance, some are covered in scales while others have normal human skin, and some Glyxen's manes actually end in serpentine heads.
+Glyxen are typically vain and mean-spirited, or outright cruel.

+The original species are the Hess.
+From the torso up a Hess is deceptively delicate in appearance, their rigid flesh hides a dense muscular frame.
+Their fingers are clawed, their faces are narrow and jut outward in a slight snout, which is fixed in a bland expression.
+Their lower jaw has the same mechanics as all other snakes.
+The Hess, too, have a mane of serpentine appendages.
+Hess are intelligent, but vicious and domineering.
+Below their torso, the rest of their body ends in a long tail.
+They can become quite large.
+A Gorgon's mane slowly, but continuously grows as they age, in both sub species.

+#### Racial Features

+* **Keen Sense** - Sensitive to vibrations in the air.
+* **Infravision**
+* **Parry +1** - Sensitive to vibrations in the air.
+* **Armor +1** - Covered in scales.
+* **Environmental Weakness: Cold, Heat** - Gorgons are truly cold-blooded creatures.